schris48/weatherDashboard_sc/README.md

 This convenient weather dashboard is designed for travelers wanting to see weather outlook for cities across the United States.

 ## How it works
-* Type name of U.S. in search input field
+* Type name of U.S. city in search input field
 * Select the search button
 * View dynamic weather results!
 * Hit search again to refresh results